frida/frida-website/_i18n/en/_docs/javascript-api.md

     should provide `this.context` for the optional `context` argument, as it will give you a more accurate backtrace.
-Omitting `context` means the backtrace will be generated from the current stack location, which may not give you a very good backtrace due to V8's stack frames.
+Omitting `context` means the backtrace will be generated from the current stack location, which may not give you a very good backtrace due to the JavaScript VM's stack frames.
     The optional `backtracer` argument specifies the kind of backtracer to use, and must be either `Backtracer.FUZZY` or `Backtracer.ACCURATE`, where the latter is the default if not specified.
 The accurate kind of backtracers